raykr/PromptSafe/README.md

 ```

 * Please note that you need to replace the ` MODEL_PATH ` and ` CLIP_MODEL_PATH ` in the file with the local model path by yourself.
+* All trained models will be saved in the `./out` directory.

 ### Step 2: Train Gated Control Network